imintust/1131_robotics-EX/README.md

 # 1131_robotics-EX
+### ME4609301 Mechanical Engineering Department, Taiwan-Paraquay Polytechnic University
+### SI5302701 Graduate Institute of Intelligent Manufacturing Tech., NTUST.
 :bulb: Training materials for the courses ME4609301 and SI5302701.
-Students can access the to train students on the basics of manipulating industrial robot arms operation.
+- Exercises: Basic and Challenge
+- Resource:
+- Manual and Reference:
+  - EPSON robot
+  - ABB robot (For ME4609301)
+  - Jetbot (For SI5302701 course)

 The class introduces two types of robots, Pro-6-Axis robots, and SCARA robots, but only utilizes Pro-6-Axis robots in exercises.
 The main subjects include Introduction to Industrial Robot Arm, Software and Simulation, Calibration and Alignment, I/O port Communication, Human-machine interface (HMI), and Machine vision.
 Ultimately, the students can design an automatic work cell with the robot.
 # 1121 Introduction to Robotics Tutorial
-## ME4609301 Mechanical Engineering Department, Taiwan-Paraquay Polytechnic University
-## SI5302701 Graduate Institute of Intelligent Manufacturing Tech., NTUST.

 # 113 Introduction to Robotics Tutorial (EPSON)
 ## (add course code here) Mechanical Engineering Department, Taiwan-Paraquay Polytechnic University